nicolascine/smartbox-nunchee/README.md

     $ cd test-tecnico
     $ composer install

-Replace `[my-app-name]` with the desired directory name for your new application.
-You'll want to:
+If you use your own server, you'll want to:

-* Point your virtual host document root to your new application's `public/` directory.
+* Point your virtual host document root to application's `public/` directory.
 * Ensure `logs/` is web writeable.

 To run the application in development, you can also run this command:

     $ composer start

 Or direct with PHP: